az-digitalag/group-website/content/post/2020-05-08-ardn-hackathon.md

 There are four initial datasets in the ARDN project, which are being converted to the ACE format and put on Ag Data Commons.
 Each comes from a different institution.
-A team at Michigan State is bringing data from [the Kellogg Biological Station LTER](http://www.kbs.msu.edu/), Lori Abenroth at Iowa State is contributing [the Corn CAP data](https://datateam.agron.iastate.edu/cscap/) (and already has [some of that data on ADC](https://data.nal.usda.gov/dataset/sustainable-corn-cap-research-data-usda-nifa-award-no-2011-68002-30190)), and the University of Georgia is contributing variety trials from the University of Georgia.
+A team at Michigan State is bringing data from [the Kellogg Biological Station LTER](http://www.kbs.msu.edu/), Lori Abendroth at Iowa State is contributing [the Corn CAP data](https://datateam.agron.iastate.edu/cscap/) (and already has [some of that data on ADC](https://data.nal.usda.gov/dataset/sustainable-corn-cap-research-data-usda-nifa-award-no-2011-68002-30190)), and the University of Georgia is contributing variety trials from the University of Georgia.
 Our team at the University of Arizona is converting and registering data from the [TERRA REF](https://www.terraref.org/) highthroughput phenotyping dataset.

 Our group is focusing on converting the TERRA REF data that is accessible through the (plant) Breeder's API ([BrAPI](https://www.brapi.org/), Selby et al., 2019) into the ACE format.